-- Completed exams must be picked up in person and will not be mailed or faxed.
+- Completed exams must be picked up in person at the Main Campus Assessment Center and will not be mailed or faxed.

 Test proctoring is available for make-up tests for face-to-face courses, but there is a limit to the number of tests that can be dropped off.

 - Only five exams (per test/per section) can be dropped off.

 - Be sure to have one coversheet for each test. (coversheets can be completed online or filled out in the Assessment Center.